HiEST/py-sysmon/README.md

 If you use py-sysmon for your research please cite our [preprint](https://www.arxiv.org/to-be-submitted):

 > Daniel Rivas-Barragan, Francesc Guim-Bernat, Jordà Polo, and David Carrera (2020).
-Performance considerations for accelerating video analytics on the edge cloud. *arXiv* 2020.tbd; https://doi.org/tbd
+Performance Characterization of Video Analytics Workloads in Heterogenous Edge Infrastructures. *arXiv* 2020.tbd; https://doi.org/tbd

 ## Applications
 Py-SysMon can be applied for different applications: